 (e) The Department may establish and promulgate such rules and regulations governing the administration and operation of this section as may be deemed necessary and which are not inconsistent with the laws of this State.

-(f) The Secretary of the Department of Health and Social Services or the Secretary's designee shall have jurisdiction to hear any matter arising under subsections (a) and (e) of this section and shall have the power to impose any remedy listed under subsections (b), (c) and (d) of this section.
+(f) The Secretary of the Department or the Secretary's designee shall have jurisdiction to hear any matter arising under subsections (a) and (e) of this section and shall have the power to impose any remedy listed under subsections (b), (c), and (d) of this section.
 Any party who is not satisfied with a decision of the Secretary or the Secretary's designee may appeal to the Superior Court for the county in which the facility is located.
-Such appeal must be filed within 30 days from the date of the Secretary's or the Secretary's designee's decision and shall be on the record made before the Secretary or the Secretary's designee.
+Such appeal must be filed within 30 days from the date of the Secretary's or the Secretary's designee's decision and must be on the record made before the Secretary or the Secretary's designee.

 (g) This section is intended to be applicable solely to nursing facilities as defined by 42 U.S.C. § 1396r(a) and shall not alter, amend, repeal, restrict or otherwise affect any existing Medicaid appeals procedures established by the Department.